mbrooker/mbrooker-blog/_posts/2025-04-17-decomposing.md

 ![](/blog/images/dsql_txn_order_2.png)

 Finally, and again because of the MVCC scheme and use of physical clocks, DSQL doesn't require a *validate* step on read-only transactions, or the second *ordering* step.
 Like most databases, it also doesn't require a *persist* step following a read-only commit.
-Transactions that do only writes have an even simpler breakdown.
+Transactions that only do reads have an even simpler breakdown.

 ![](/blog/images/dsql_txn_order_ro.png)